xvicxpx/m6restore/README.md

-This is a fork of the M1 Restore utility modified to support the M5 series.
+This is a fork of the M1 Restore utility modified to support the M5 and M6 series.

 M5 Restore v1.0

-IMEI Restore Utility for the Netgear Nighthawk M5 Hotspot Router
+IMEI Restore Utility for the Netgear Nighthawk M5 and M6 Hotspot Routers

-The goal for this project was to make it simple for anyone to restore / change the IMEI on the Netgear Nighthawk M5.
+The goal for this project was to make it simple for anyone to restore / change the IMEI on the Netgear Nighthawk M5 or M6.

-I wrote it in python and have supplied the source and a complied version for those that can't, or simply don't want to set up a python environment.
+I wrote it in python and have supplied the source and a complied version for those that can't or simply don't want to set up a python environment.

 WARNING: I take no responsibility for what you do with this utility.